SoftwareEngineerTapeshVasisth/SoftwareEngineerTapeshVasisth/README.md

-- 👋 Hi, I’m Tapesh Vasisth | Choubay Ji Karauli Vale
+- 👋 Hi, I’m Tapesh Vasisth | Choubay Ji | Karauli
 - 🎯 My User Name is @SoftwareEngineerTapeshVasisth
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Development of Different Types of Technology
-- 🌱 I’m currently learning New Technology that relate to Web Development
+- 🌱 I’m currently learning New Technology that relate to AI Development
-- 💞️ I’m looking to collaborate on Quality Analyst And Web Development
+- 💞️ I’m looking to collaborate on Quality Analyst And Web/App Development
 - 📫 How to reach me - mail -) tapesh554@gmail.com & bcsoftware@yahoo.com